scharlau/Story_Generator/README.md

     rails generate controller story index

 This will create a new controller called 'story' with the method 'index'.
-It will generate app/views/story/index.html.erb, and also add 'story/index' to yournroute.rb file so that the page is available at localhost:3000/story/index
+It will generate app/views/story/index.html.erb, and also add 'story/index' to your route.rb file so that the page is available at localhost:3000/story/index

-Now add this 'require faker' line to the top of your new controller:
+We need to add this 'require faker' line to the top of your new controller so that you can use Faker in the controller:

     class StoryController < ApplicationController
     require 'faker'
     def index

-From there you can do things like this (which are not needed):

-    @name = Faker::Pokemon.name
-    @quote = Faker::HarryPotter.quote

 Now we're ready for the main fun of this exercise.

-We offer up the challenge, then think about options for developing a solution, and code for 12 minutes, then discuss how people are approaching the problem, and what they're trying to do next.
+Under 'deliberate practice' we offer up the challenge, then think about options for developing a solution, and code for 12 minutes.
+After that we pause to discuss how people are approaching the problem, and what they're trying to do.
 This should be repeated three times and then wrapped up with time for people to express what they found most useful during the session.
 This should take an hour.

-Your story should have this format, with each of the captilised words should come from Faker as #{Faker::Pokemon.name} (or whatever) where you see the capitalised words.
-Look at the Faker documentation for the types of words you can use.
+Your story should have this format shown below.
+Each of the captilised words should come from Faker as #{Faker::Pokemon.name} (or whatever) where you see the capitalised words.
+Look at the Faker <a href="https://github.com/faker-ruby/faker#generators" target="_blank">documentation</a> for the types of words you can generate.

             "In a(n) ADJECTIVE +  NOUN" +
             " a young PERSON " +